rcc-uchicago/user-guide/docs/midwayR3/docs/data-transfer/index.md

-## Transferring Data to the VDI and then WinSCP to MidwayR
+## Transferring Data to the SDE desktop and then to MidwayR
+MidwayR3 has no connection to the internet and can only be accessed by loggin in to the SDE desktop.

+#### Please note that any files remaining in the VDI will be removed; please be sure to move all your files to MidwayR.

 ### Method #1 (recommended) : Transferring Using UChicago Box from within a VDI browser